oresat/oresat-linux/CANdaemon/README.md

 ## Features
 - Follows the CiA (CAN-in-Automation) specs for [CANopen-Specs].
 - Follows the [ECSS-CANBus-Extended-Protocal] on top of CiA specs.
-- Designed to allow the CAN Network Manager to have control of local daemons.
+- Allows the CAN Network Manager to have control of daemons and power setting thru [systemd].
 - Uses sd-bus for dbus communication (systemd dbus) to daemons.
-- Easy to add more DBus clients to control new daemons over CAN.
+- Easy to add more DBus clients.

-## Directory Layout
-- **boards** - Holds an CANdaemon app for each OreSat Linux board
-- **CANopenNode** - The git submodule for CANopenNode (backend of CANdaemon)
-- **common** - Common source code for CANdaemon, regardless of which app is enabled.
-- **docs** - Documentation for CANdaemon

 ## Dependices
-- For Debian: libsystemd-dev, cmake, make, gcc
+- For Debian: git, systemd, libsystemd-dev, cmake, make, gcc
     - optional: ninja-build
-- For Arch: cmake, make, gcc
+- For Arch: git, systemd, cmake, make, gcc
     - optional: ninja

 ## How to use
-- Compiling with cmake and make
+- Compiling
+    - `cd build`
-    - `cmake -DBOARD=<board> .` or `cmake -GNinja -DBOARD=<board> .`
+    - `cmake -DBOARD=<board> ..` or `cmake -GNinja -DBOARD=<board> ..`
     - `make` or `ninja`
 - Optional cmake flags:
     - `-DCMAKE_BUILD_TYPE=Debug` to turn on -g, -Wall, and -Wextra flags